|

 Representing Arnold Linden Ryan were his widow Nola, Greenville, Texas, and daughter-in-law, Stacy Ryan, of Arlington, Texas.
 (Note: A story about the late Arnold Ryan, a coach, was in the 2004 Spring issue of The Harlan Record.)

-Ryan Fisher, Jason and Peter of House Springs, Mo.; and John and Beth Ryan,
+Stephanie Ryan Fisher, Jason and Peter of House Springs, Mo.; and John and

-Cameron and Cole of Springfield, Mo.
-Thad Bryant and Phyllis Ryan attended with
+Beth Ryan, Cameron and Cole of Springfield, Mo.
+Thad Bryant and Phyllis

 Fifty-fifth Harlan Reunion in Texas